 Appears in: Richard II

 Mowbray only appears within the first act of Richard II where his conflict with Bolingbroke is displayed.
 He is portrayed as a man who is a loyal subject and will only do evil deeds when he is directly ordered to by his king.
 When Richard announces that he shall be exiled from the kingdom for life, he is saddened, but accepts responsibility for his past actions and willingly departs.
-Later in the play, the Bishop of Carlisle briefly announces that Mowbray has died in exile.
+Later in the play, the soon-to-be King Henry IV asks that Mowbray be recalled from exile to answer for his supposed part in the murder of the Duke of Gloucester, only to be informed by the Bishop of Carlisle that Mowbray has died in exile in Venice.

 Given-Wilson, C. ‘Mowbray, Thomas (I), first duke of Norfolk (1366–1399)’, Oxford Dictionary of National Biography, Oxford University Press, 2004 [http://www.oxforddnb.com/view/article/19459, accessed 13 Oct 2009]

 Norwich, John Julius.
 Shakespeare's Kings: The Great Plays and the History of England in the Middle Ages: 1337-1485.
 New York: Simon & Schuster, 1999.Saccio, Peter.
 Shakespeare's English Kings: History, Chronicle, and Drama.
 Oxford: Oxford UP, 1977.